LoginRadius/php-sdk/README.md

 -----------------------------------------------
 LoginRadius PHP wrapper provides access to LoginRadius.

 LoginRadius is a unified **Customer Identity Management** API platform that combines 30 major social platforms into a single simplified and maintenance-free API.
-With LoginRadius' API, websites and mobile apps can implement capture user profile data, enable social login, enable social sharing, add single sign-on and many more.
+With LoginRadius' API, websites and mobile apps you can implement various functionalities such as capture user profile data, enable social login, enable social sharing, add single sign-on and many more.

 LoginRadius helps businesses boost user engagement on their web/mobile platform, manage online identities, utilize social media for marketing, capture accurate consumer data and get unique social insight into their customer base.